The Organization of the Future: Smaller Teams, Harder Constraints

 Terraform 'data source will be read during apply' messages - What is it and how to fix

 Terraform users will likely be familiar with “data source will be read during apply” messages that may appear in the plan output.
 These messages can be confusing and may even lead to unexpected re-creation of resources.
 Typically, these messages are related to using data sources in combination with Terraform modules and explicit dependencies.
 Data sources and modules are two powerful and essential concepts.
 Data sources allow you to fetch information from existing resources and pass that data to other resources.
+Modules promote reusability and hiding complexity by encapsulating collections of resources into sharable, versioned packages.
+Explicit dependencies are also valid to use in various situations.
+But combining these concepts can lead to confusion and unexpected behavior.

 Measure your golden signals with GKE Managed Prometheus and the nginx-ingress